Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Methods

 Reaction energies and barriers of the elementary steps in the combustion of the alkanes shown in FIG.~\ref{fig:dataset} were calculated using the W1 method\cite{martin1999towards}.
-Due to the unfavorable computational scaling of the W1 method, we employed the G4 composite method\cite{curtiss2007gaussian} for systems larger than shown in FIG.~\ref{fig:dataset}.
 All energies are quantified using the zero-Kelvin internal energy, $U_0$, which is the sum of the total electronic energy, $E_{\rm ele}$, and the zero-point vibrational energy (ZPVE):

 For calculating the ZPVE of TS, the imaginary mode is ignored\cite{ochterski2000thermochemistry,frisch1981stability}.
 In the original implementation of the W1 method, the main ingredient of $E_{\rm ele}$ is the Hartree--Fock (HF) limit, which for open-shell systems is determined in a spin-unrestricted fashion ({\it i.e.} UHF).
-Since UHF calculations are susceptible to spin contamination, a parametric correction is applied to obtain the final spin-corrected energy.
-We denote internal energy determined at this level as $U_0^{\rm W1sc}$, where `sc' denotes spin correction.
-The expression for $U_0^{\rm W1sc}$ is given by:
+For an open-shell system, the electronic energy at the W1 level, $E_{\rm ele}^{\rm W1}$, is defined as